The 2026 Omaha Move-Up Guide: How to Buy Your Next Home Before Selling Your Current One

 Bridge Loans: When They Make Sense (and When They Don't)

-The lender advances funds against your current equity, typically capping the combined loan-to-value at 70% to 80%.
+A bridge loan is short-term gap financing that uses your current home's equity to secure your new purchase.
 Interest often rolls into the payoff rather than requiring monthly payments during the bridge period.
 This gives you immediate liquidity to make a non-contingent offer on your new home.
+However, the biggest barrier here isn't just the interest rate—it's the math.
+For a deep dive into the numbers, read my guide on qualifying for a mortgage while owning two homes.

 HELOCs: The Proactive Approach

+A home equity line of credit (HELOC) is revolving credit against your current home's equity.
 This is the strategy I recommend most often to my clients.
 You draw from your HELOC for the down payment on your new home.
 After closing on the new purchase, you sell your old home and pay off the HELOC.
-The remaining proceeds from the sale can then be used to recast your new mortgage—reducing your monthly payment without refinancing or paying closing costs.

 Rent-Backs: Staying After You Sell

-A rent-back—formally called a Post-Settlement Occupancy Agreement in Nebraska—allows you to sell your home and then rent it back from the buyer for a short period.
+A rent-back allows you to sell your home and then rent it back from the buyer for a short period.
 This is the cleanest solution for equity-rich, cash-poor sellers who need their sale proceeds liquid immediately.
+In a balanced market, buyers are often willing to grant a rent-back to close the deal.
+I have negotiated dozens of rent-backs in the past 18 months as this tool has become more accepted.

 Side-by-Side Comparison